Eagler-CE/.github/profile/README.md

 and so on!

-Feel free to make a commit/PR to the repo!

-Admins will check out your code and then either accept or decline it
+Feel free to make a commit/PR to the repo, then an admin will check out your code and then either accept or decline it.

 Have fun!